Alloy 660 with excellent high temperature oxidation resistance

 - A286 Chemistry, specs, and heat treatments

-Screws made from A-286 are known for their high strength, creep resistance and oxidation resistance at elevated temperatures.
+Screws made from A-286 or alloy 660 are known for their high strength, creep resistance and oxidation resistance at elevated temperatures.
 This iron-nickel-chromium alloy (once age-hardened) provides A-286 screws with high levels of strength from room temperature up to about 1300°F (700°C).

 A-286 screws are mildly corrosion resistant.
 While they should not be used for strong acid environments, they provide excellent oxidation resistance up to 1300°F (700°C) in conditions that would typically be found in high temperature exhaust streams.

-Because of these properties, A-286 screws are often found in high temperature engine, manifold, exhaust and turbine applications as well as off-shore oil & gas applications.
+Because of these properties of alloy 660, A-286 screws are often found in high temperature engine, manifold, exhaust and turbine applications as well as off-shore oil & gas applications.

 Resources: A-286 Torque Specs